duskopijetlovic/duskopijetlovic.github.io/_posts/2025-11-22-x-11-dpi-reference.md

 ## 8. Additional Answers for FreeBSD + FVWM3 Environment

 **What DPI should I set on my laptop?**
-To match a 94‑DPI external monitor, set **Xft.dpi: 94** so all Fontconfig/Xft applications scale similarly.
+To match a 94-DPI external monitor, set **Xft.dpi: 120** so all Fontconfig/Xft applications scale similarly.

 **Can this be set globally?**
-Yes: put `Xft.dpi: 94` in `~/.Xresources` and load with `xrdb -merge`.
-Some toolkits (GTK, Qt, Firefox, Thunderbird) still need separate per‑toolkit scaling.
+Yes: put `Xft.dpi: 120` in `~/.Xresources` and load with `xrdb -merge`.
+Some toolkits (GTK, Qt, Firefox, Thunderbird) still need separate per-toolkit scaling.

-**Is this document title acceptable?**
-“Yes: *Scaling on HiDPI Screens in FreeBSD and Unix‑derived OSs*” is accurate.

-**Is today’s scaling situation per‑application?**
+**Is today's scaling situation per-application?**
 Yes.
 There is no universal scaling across X11; each toolkit may require overrides.

 **Font scaling vs. full scaling**
 Font scaling affects *text size only*.
 Full scaling enlarges *entire UI elements* (buttons, icons, padding, windows), typically via toolkit DPI multipliers.

 **Do I need fractional scaling?**
-No. Since you want ~94 DPI, set `Xft.dpi: 94` and adjust toolkit settings; fractional scaling is mostly needed for DEs.
+No. Since you want ~120 DPI, set `Xft.dpi: 120` and adjust toolkit settings; fractional scaling is mostly needed for DEs (Desktop Environments)

 **Do apps render at their own resolution?**
 Yes.
 Applications draw at native resolution unless toolkit scaling is applied.